 I have been in your shoes.
 Not literally of course.
 I wouldn't go anywhere near your shoes.
 I'm sure half of them reek of stale beer and vomit.

 No, my point is this.
-I was here and I have the rare opportunity today of looking back at myself on this day and giving myself advise.
+I was here and I have the rare opportunity today of looking back at myself on this day and giving myself advice.
 What would I say?
 First off, "Charlie, lay off the dark beer and the bread.
 You're getting a little puffy, bud.
-Also get over that girl.
+Also, get over that girl.
 She's not that into you.
 You're really wasting your time, trust me she'll regret it.
-Oh and you don't need to worry about Y2k it's like not even going to be a big deal or anything."
+Oh, and you don't need to worry about Y2k it's like not even going to be a big deal or anything."
 Okay perhaps this exercise isn't too helpful but the truth is I don't have a ton I would say to myself.
 I'm happy with my choices.
 Let's face it, my life is pretty sweet.

-I'd like to tell you instead three quick stories about some of those choices.
+I'd like to tell you instead of three quick stories about some of those choices.
 The choices that led me from there to here and although most of you are not planning on becoming actors and writers I'm sure there are some parallels you can draw to help guide your own experience.
 If not, feel free to tune out.
-If your anything like I was at your age I lost you somewhere around "Good morning Merrimack."
+If you're anything like I was at your age I lost you somewhere around "Good morning Merrimack."

 Merrimack's business program was offering interviews with the company.
 The students would be given a score on their interview.
 I had no desire to work at Fidelity Investments but I had never been on an audition and I thought it would be a similar experience.
 I wanted to see if I could pull off the role of aspiring banker.
 Or whatever they do at Fidelity.

 I had a game plan.
 Deflect from me.
 Get the guy to talk about himself.
 I wasn't going to lie.
 I just thought I'd basically interview him.
 We had a pleasant conversation.
 If I recall correctly we talked forever about the intricacies of water skiing, an activity I know nothing about.